shadowmoose/RedditDownloader/Argument_Guide.md

 **--skip_pauses** -     If supplied, skips any pauses for confirmation, by auto-accepting prompts.
 Useful for automation.

-**--deduplicate_files** - On by default, this tells the program if it should remove duplicate copies of files it downloads.
+**--duplicate, -nd** - On by default, this prevents the program from removing duplicate copies of files it downloads.

+**--skip_manifest** - The Manifest generated is used to rapidly skip files downloaded in previous runs.
+If you download a lot of shifting content, use this to ignore the manifest.

 #### Pass login parameters through arguments:
 (All are required to be passed at once)
 + **--username**  -       account username.